teltek/PumukitLmsBundle/Resources/doc/PuMoodleInstallationGuide.md

 ### Filter installation and configuration

-To install the filter go to “Administration” -> “Site Administration” -> “Plugins” -> “Install add ons” on the left-side menu.
+To install the filter go to “Administration” -> “Site Administration” -> “Plugins” -> “Install add-ons” on the left-side menu.

 Select “Text filter (filter)” in “Plugin Type”.